Ask Slashdot: How Are You Responding To Cloudbleed?

 Leave your own answers in the comments.
 How did you respond to Cloudbleed?

-I'm still not sure (Score:1, Informative)
+I'm still not sure (Score:2, Informative)

 I'm still not sure how this affects me